Do I Qualify For Long Term Disability Benefits?

-Do I qualify for long term disability benefits?
+Do you qualify for long term disability benefits?
 An individual is considered disabled if he or she is unable to perform the essential duties of his or her job.
-Long-Term Disability (LTD) benefits are intended to provide coverage for individuals whose disability prevents them from working for an extended period of time – typically six months or longer.
+Long-Term Disability (LTD) benefits are intended to provide supplemtal financial coverage for individuals whose disability prevents them from working for an extended period of time – typically six months or longer.

 Every LTD policy is different, and your insurer will closely examine your medical diagnosis to see if you meet the requirements set out in your policy to receive LTD benefits.